divnix/std/ARCHITECTURE.md

 >
 > We use the term _Contribution Environment_ to mean _Development Environment Plus_.
 > Compared to _Development Environment_, it explicitly encapsulates aspects of contribution and integration of the broader process flow.
-> If you prefer, you can think _Development Environment_ for practical purposes.
+> If you prefer, you can think of _Development Environment_ for practical purposes.

 While Standard is fundamentally concerned with optimizing across the end-to-end process, we also limit the scope inside this project repository for practical reasons: